 Loy Krathong – one of the most beautiful festivals in Thailand

 The Festival of Water and Light, the Festival of Floating Lanterns, the Festival of Lights, the Celebration of Spirit, Water, and Light – all of these describe Loy Krathong, one of the most beautiful, mesmerizing, and meaningful festivals in Thailand.
 It is celebrated annually on the full moon of the 12th month of the Thai lunar calendar.
-In 2024, Loy Krathong will take place on the night of November 15-16.
+In 2025, the Loy Krathong festival dates fall on the night of November 4th to 5th.

 History of Loy Krathong